apache/activemq-artemis/docs/user-manual/en/client-reconnection.md

 existent on the server and it won't be possible to 100% transparently re-attach to them.

-In this case, Apache ActiveMQ will automatically reconnect the connection and *recreate* any sessions and consumers on the server corresponding to the sessions and consumers on the client.
+In this case, Apache ActiveMQ Artemis will automatically reconnect the connection and *recreate* any sessions and consumers on the server corresponding to the sessions and consumers on the client.
 This process is exactly the same as what happens during failover onto a backup server.